tobigiwa/intro_fabric/README.md

  The last thing I will like to mention is the **MSP (Member Service Provider)** - everything that interacts with a blockchain network, including peers, applications (Fabric Gateway), admins, and orderers, acquires their organizational identity from their digital certificate and their Membership Service Provider (MSP) definition.
 Think of it as the orchestrator that bestows organizational identities upon all elements engaged with a blockchain network

-![](c.png)

 In a nutshell, we've traversed through the essentials: Channels, Organizations, various Peer Nodes (including Endorser, Anchor, and Orderer), Chaincode, Fabric Gateway, the Ledger (comprising Blockchain and World State), and the MSP.
 Armed with this foundational understanding, delving into the documentation should feel like a breeze.
 And with that, we conclude.

+![](c.png)

+In my upcoming article, I'll be introducing you to the fascinating realm of smart contracts within the network, called chaincode.
+I'll dive deep into the workings of the two API libraries available, one at the [lower level API](https://github.com/hyperledger/fabric-chaincode-go) and the other a [higher level](https://github.com/hyperledger/fabric-contract-api-go), both tailored for Go.
+It's important to note that similar implementations of these libraries exist in Java and JavaScript.

 I am a Go person and I’ll advise you to build real world solution applications with it instead, so join me, become a [gopher](https://go.dev/doc/faq#go_or_golang).